- 1 Visual Field Test

 The test, which includes the central and side vision for each eye, takes about 5-10 minutes, and you can blink commonly throughout.
 During the test, one eye is coated (so that one eye is tested at a time.
 And you want to constantly stare straight ahead at the calm yellow light.
 Then, other lights flash one at a time off to the side and you must press the button whenever you view one of these lights.

 The test is created so that the light flashes slowly dim until you can no longer see them.
 So do not worry if it appears to be a long pause within flashes.
 You are not demanded to see all the lights, and indeed you may notice some of them.
 This also means that many of the lights you do view will be very low.
 Also, you can constantly pause the test by pressing the response button down if you need a rest.
 When you release the button the test resumes.

 - Amsler grid and Confrontation visual field take a few minutes to be treated.

 - A static field for lid droop or ptosis screening takes about 8 minutes.

 - The static field for comprehensive glaucoma evaluation takes about 15 minutes.

 - The Frequency doubling perimetry testing for glaucoma screening takes approximately 10 minutes.

-- Kinetic Goldmann Perimetry for entire glaucoma assessment is about 20 minutes procedure.
+- Kinetic Goldmann Perimetry for the entire glaucoma assessment is about 20 minutes procedure.